IPMonitor Class

 This method behaves differently depending on the value of the OperationMode property.

-When OperationMode is set to PCAP_MODE_CAPT, calling this method while monitoring is active will prompt the class to process any packets captured since the last call and fire the Packet event for each one.
-If there are no new packets to report, the method will wait for a duration specified by the PacketTimeout configuration setting before returning.
+When OperationMode is set to omCapture (0), calling this method while monitoring is active will prompt the class to process any packets captured since the last call and fire the Packet event for each one.
+If there are no new packets to report, the method will wait for a duration specified by the PacketTimeout field of the Adapter that is being monitored before returning.

-If OperationMode is set to PCAP_MODE_STAT, calling this method will instead tell the class to collect packet statistics since the last call and fire the Statistics event with the aggregated data.
+If OperationMode is set to omStat (1), calling this method will instead tell the class to collect packet statistics since the last call and fire the Statistics event with the aggregated data.

 Error Handling (C++)